numberwang55/Zombie_Run_FE/README.md

 ZombieRun is a REact Native app that incentives joggers by being pursued by a zombie.

 ZombieRun is a gamified running app.
 The user can create an account where previous run history is stored and can select either a normal run or a zombie chase.
-The zombie chase has 3 difficulties (easy, normal and hard)
+The zombie chase has 3 difficulties (easy, normal and hard) and its pace is customisable in km/hr as well as the distance to run.

 ## Backend